Last Update: 6/30/2023

 - Right-click on the Taskbar and select Taskbar Settings.

-- Scroll down until you see Multiple displays → Show taskbar on all displays and click to the disabled/off position.
+- In Windows 10: Scroll down until you see Multiple displays → Show taskbar on all displays and click to the disabled/off position.

 Keep PC Available